Get The 5 Minute Career Coach and your FREE eBook here

 If you are more of a right brain, intuitive type, you are likely to prefer following your instincts when you are assessing a career change.

 What you will find here is a selection of decision making tips for you to try and you can dip in and see which ones work for you.
 Some are quite rational.
 Others tap into a more intuitive side of your brain.
+And you will find 10 more techniques to help with decision making here.

 What if...?